top of page

 One thing that inspired me to run for Superintendent is that after talking to educators and legislators, I realized there is a way that public schools could keep doing the things they do very well but make simple changes that could deliver similar academic outcomes as teaching in small groups.

-One example is expanding intensive math tutoring programs in low performing schools, like the one used in Union County schools since 2017.
+One example is expanding intensive math tutoring programs in low-performing schools, like the one used in Union County schools since 2017.
 The district has turned around seven low-performing schools by implementing tutoring for 30 minutes each school day.

-Schools in DC have found that in-school tutoring programs not only get students up to speed in reading and math but can also reduce absenteeism.
+Schools in DC have found that in-school tutoring programs not only get students up to speed in reading and math, but can also reduce absenteeism.

-When I am superintendent, finding ways to help districts fund small-group instruction will be one of my goals.
+When I am Superintendent, finding ways to help districts fund small-group instruction will be one of my goals.

 Everybody wins when public schools produce critical-thinking and morally flourishing individuals who will be successful employees, employers, inventors, mothers, fathers, and friends in the future.